stackhpc/ansible-kayobe-automation-workflows/roles/github/README.md

 - `use_bespoke`: Some workflows benefit from a dedicated workflow template as they drift away from the main template.
 Set to `true` if the workflow requires a *bespoke* template and ensure a template `workflow_name.yml.j2` is present.

-The following will override `workflows` to ensure only `Build Kayobe Image` and `Run Kolla Config Diff` is generated.
+The following will override `github_workflows` to ensure only `Build Kayobe Image` and `Run Kolla Config Diff` is generated.

 ```yaml
 github_workflows: